boscoh/sassin/readme.md

 `sassin` looks for the filenames relative to the current working directory.
 Please don't abuse the imports, it doesn't check for circular imports - that would be your bad.

-## Syntax extensions of sassin requiring PySCSS
+## Syntax extensions requiring PySCSS

 But of course you want to take advantage of the programmatic syntax extensions introduced by SASS.
 This will require that you pre-install the `PySCSS` module, and the compilation is then: